ModelEarth/community-data/process/rstudio/README.md

-#RStudio
+# RStudio

-Script still resides in community/info/rstudio
+This script still resides in community/info/rstudio

 This is the R code to generate centroids of geographical units (county, zip code tabulation area) from TIGER shapefile.